General Author Guidelines

 - For multiple authors, all authors’ names should be inserted.
 The use of et. al for multiple authors is not acceptable.

-- When referencing in the body of text, use 12pt Times Roman in brackets.
+- When referencing in the body of text, use 12pt Cambria in brackets.

 Types of references are as follows: